Non-reciprocal interactions between condensates in chemically active mixtures

 Starting our analysis with no noise, we note that Eq.~\eqref{eq:dynLangevin} always admits $x=0$ as a stationary point, corresponding to the symmetric configuration with the small droplet encapsulated inside the large one, i.e. configuration (III) of Fig.~\ref{fig:possdroplets}(c).
 This fixed point is stable when

-which means that if Eq.~\eqref{eq:stabingl} is satisfied, droplets starting will reach a symmetric configuration of complete engulfment when starting from asymmetric initial conditions [see Fig.~\ref{fig:phase}(a)].
+which means that if Eq.~\eqref{eq:stabingl} is satisfied, droplets will reach a symmetric configuration of complete engulfment when starting from asymmetric initial conditions [see Fig.~\ref{fig:phase}(a), black line].
 For sufficiently large initial distances [droplets in configuration (I) of Fig.~\ref{fig:possdroplets}(c)], the potential decreases with $|x|$ when

 In this case, two well-separated droplets experience an effective repulsion (and their distance increases indefinitely).
-Note that Eq.~\eqref{eq:stabingl} and $\eqref{eq:stabrep}$ can be satisfied at the same time.
-In this case, $W_{-}(x)$ has a metastable minimum at $x=0$, while disjoint droplets are repulsive [see Fig.~\ref{fig:phase}(b)].
+Note that Eqs.~\eqref{eq:stabingl} and~\eqref{eq:stabrep}, which can be satisfied at the same time, become increasingly symmetric around the $\chot=0$ line [vertical axis in Fig.~\ref{fig:phase}(a)] for large values of $R_1$ and $R_2$.
+Eqs.~\eqref{eq:stabingl} and~\eqref{eq:stabrep} can be satisfied at the same time.
+In this case, $W_{-}(x)$ has a metastable minimum at $x=0$, while disjoint droplets repel each other [see Fig.~\ref{fig:phase}(b)].
 Finally, when both Eq.~\eqref{eq:stabingl} and $\eqref{eq:stabrep}$ are violated, $W_{-}(x)$ becomes a double-well potential with two minima [see Fig.~\ref{fig:phase}(b)], representing configuration (II) of Fig.~\ref{fig:possdroplets}(c).
-In this case, the fixed point at $x=0$ is unstable, while two stable fixed points appear at $\pm x^*$, where

-This corresponds to the partially overlapping configuration (II) of Fig.~\ref{fig:possdroplets}(c), with the smaller droplet being on the left and right of the larger one, respectively.
-The steady-state velocity $v^*=v(x^*)$ of the midpoint of the cluster is then found [see Eq.~\eqref{eq:dynCoM}]

-These predictions are verified by simulating Eq.~\eqref{eq:eom} with a small value of noise ($T=10^{-5}$) to check if the final state is in a disjoined, overlapping, or engulfed configuration [respectively, in configurations (I), (II), or (III) of Fig. \ref{fig:possdroplets}(c)], and it is indeed observed that the shape of the effective potential $W_{-}$ determines the behaviour; see Figs.~\ref{fig:phase}(a), ~\ref{fig:phase}(b), and \ref{fig:phase}(c).
+In this case, the fixed point at $x=0$ is unstable, while two stable fixed points appear at $\pm x^*$, where $x^* = \frac{1}{2}\ln \left[1+\left(e^{2R_2}-e^{2R_1}\right)\frac{\chto R_1-\chot R_2}{\chto R_1+\chot R_2}\right]$.
+This corresponds to the partially overlapping configuration (II) of Fig.~\ref{fig:possdroplets}(c), with the smaller droplet being on the left of the larger one for $x >0$.
+The steady-state velocity $v^*=v(x^*)$ of the midpoint of the cluster is then found $v^*=\frac{\sinh\left(R_2-R_1\right)\, \chot \,\chto}{(\chto R_1+\chot R_2)}e^{-x^*}$ [see Eq.~\eqref{eq:dynCoM}].
+These predictions are verified by simulating Eq.~\eqref{eq:eom} at negligible noise ($T=10^{-5}$) to check if the final state is in a disjoined, overlapping, or engulfed configuration [respectively, in configurations (I), (II), or (III) of Fig. \ref{fig:possdroplets}(c)], and it is indeed observed that the shape of the effective potential $W_{-}$ determines the behaviour; see Figs.~\ref{fig:phase}(a), ~\ref{fig:phase}(b), and \ref{fig:phase}(c).